Enet4/dicom-rs/findscu/README.md

 #### Selector syntax

-Simple attribue selectors comprise a single data element key, specified by a standard DICOM tag
+Simple attribute selectors comprise a single data element key, specified by a standard DICOM tag
 (in one of the forms `(gggg,eeee)`, `gggg,eeee`, or `ggggeeee`) or a tag keyword name such as `PatientName`.